AJ+: History

 In July 2014, the channel created a fellowship program and issued a call for fellows from five regions of the world in North America, South America, The Middle East, Europe, The Asia Pacific and Sub-Saharan Africa.
 In August 2014, the channel branched out to Instagram.
 On September 15, 2014, the channel launched fully with the release of its mobile app.
 The launch was attended by Al Jazeera Media Network Director General Mostefa Souag who stated "AJ reshaped media in 1996 when it launched, Sept 15th marks the new phase of change with AJ+".

 AJ+ Español soft-launched in April 2015 to start testing content in a different language.

-According to Variety, in June 2015 AJ+ became the second largest news video producer on Facebook, after NowThis News.
+According to Variety, AJ+ became the second largest news video producer on Facebook, after NowThis News, in June 2015.
 They are the ninth largest video producer on the platform overall.
 On August 12, 2015, AJ+ announced the appointment of its first managing director, Dima Khatib.

-In August 2015, AJ+ released data showing that it has a 600% engagement rate on Facebook, making the network's Facebook page one of the most engaged news brands in the world.
+That same month, AJ+ also released data showing that it has a 600% engagement rate on Facebook, making the network's Facebook page one of the most engaged news brands in the world.
 As of April 2018, its Facebook page had obtained over ten million 'likes' from users.
 In October 2015, AJ+ announced that the channel had reached over one billion views across its platforms.

 In 2017, AJ+ launched a French-language version of the service.
 In 2018, the English version of the channel moved its operations to Washington D.C.
+In February 2018, AJ+ ceased publishing new content on Medium.
 In April 2018, AJ+ ended the use of its mobile apps, moving to content distribution over its website, various social media and YouTube.
 In September 2020, AJ+ was asked to register under the Foreign Agents Registration Act (FARA) in the United States with the Trump Administration charging that the channel has engaged in political activities, backed by the royal family of Qatar.
 Al Jazeera condemned the decision and linked it to the results of 3 years long lobbying fulfilled following the signing of Israel–United Arab Emirates peace agreement.